RosaHornero/seq_nms_lab2/README.md

 8) Place an avi format video in the folder /seq_nms/video

-9) Accede a esa carpeta y ejecuta los siguientes comandos para pasar el video a frames.
+9) Access that folder and execute the following commands to convert the video to frames.

 `$ cd video`